t1oluwani/StudyAI/README.md

 ## Overview
 StudyAI is an interactive study software designed to enhance your learning experience.
 Users can either upload a local video or submit a YouTube URL, which the application processes to provide various functionalities.
 The main features include:

+### Key Features
-- An embedded, interactive version of the video.
+- **Embedded Video Interaction**: An embedded, interactive version of the video.
-- An interactive transcript that allows users to click on phrases to navigate to specific moments in the video.
+- **Clickable Interactive Transcript**: An interactive transcript that allows users to click on phrases to navigate to specific moments in the video.
-- A chatbot powered by OpenAI that comprehends the uploaded video in order to answers relevant questions and requests, providing specific details such as the timestamps for when concepts are mentioned.
+- **AI-Powered Chatbot**: A chatbot powered by OpenAI that comprehends the uploaded video in order to answers relevant questions and requests, providing specific details such as the timestamps for when concepts are mentioned.
-- Interactive buttons to summarize content, highlight key points, and generate quizzes based on the video's information.
+- **Dynamic Summarization Tools**: Interactive buttons to summarize content, highlight key points, and generate quizzes based on the video's information.

 # Demo
 Watch the demo video showcasing the use of StudyAI.
 In this video, I demonstrate how to upload a video, interact with the transcript, ask questions to the AI chatbot, and explore the application's key features:<br>